 Caja de Muerto Cruise / Catamaran

-On the southern coast of Puerto Rico, you can book a private catamaran for a splendid day at Caja de Muerto Island, a nature reserve where you can enjoy a beautiful beach, snorkel, hiking trails with amazing views, and relaxation under the sun.
+On the southern coast of Puerto Rico, you can spend a splendid day at Caja de Muerto Island, a nature reserve where you can enjoy a beautiful beach, snorkel, hiking trails with amazing views, and relaxation under the sun.
 You can get information on transportation to the island by speaking to the concierge at your hotel.

 Catano Ferry (Lancha de Catano) / Old San Juan

 Tourists staying in the San Juan area who don’t wish to take care of logistics may want to consider booking a rum distillery tour.
 Visitors may also take the Catano ferry at the Old San Juan Pier #2, then grab a taxi to Casa Bacard Distillery.
 Even if you are not interested in going to Catano, take a ferry ride late afternoon, it’s an inexpensive sunset cruise and you can get some nice photos.

 - Ride length: About 5 minutes.